 Note, incidentally, that the graph is easiest to interpret if it is borne in mind that the voltage is the independent variable, and the current is the measured quantity; i.e., the curve is what happens as we turn the voltage up.
 Also note that the graph shows transitional events that cannot be reversed by turning the voltage down; i.e.; the curve has hysteresis.

-will lead to a point where the current increases dramatically
+inter-electrode voltage will lead to a point where the current

-for a very small increase in voltage, and hence a voltage plateau
+increases dramatically for a very small increase in voltage, and hence

 Operation in the plateau region is unstable.
 This is because the electric field is strong-enough to accelerate free electrons to a degree that allows them to ionise gas molecules and liberate more electrons.
 When the current reaches a critical point, an avalanche effect occurs and the discharge becomes self-sustaining.
 This is the breakdown point, at which the gas starts to glow, its conductivity suddenly increases, the voltage-drop across the ballast resistance correspondingly increases, and the inter-electrode voltage drops abruptly.
 The breakdown point is noisy and ill-defined , and so is shown in the graph to be likely to occur over a range of currents.
 It is also uncertain in time, requiring a random fluctuation to set it off, and so may be delayed for several seconds (or even minutes).

 The highest possible plateau voltage prior to striking will not necessarily be reached.
 If the cathode is illuminated by any ionising EM radiation, or if there are any radioactive events affecting the gas or the cathode, then the tube will strike early.
 If the tube is kept well away from the breakdown point however, the increase in current due to irradiation is reversible and allows the tube to be used as a radiation detector.